How To: Kill Mold

 If you’re one of the many who prefer to avoid exposure to harsh chemicals like bleach, note that plain white vinegar can be a decent substitute.
 For best results, combine the vinegar with baking soda and water to create a briskly foaming liquid, which you can then use to scrub the moldy wall or tiled area with a stiff-bristled brush.

 Preventing mold in the home is essentially a matter of minimizing dampness and maximizing air circulation.
-Start by installing quality vent fans in bathrooms and above the range in your kitchen.
-Once they’re installed, don’t forget to actually turn these on when you’re showering or cooking, and keep them on for about 10 minutes after you’ve finished!
+Start by installing quality vent fans both in the bathrooms and above the range in your kitchen.
+Once they’re installed, don’t forget to actually turn these on when you’re showering or cooking, and be sure to keep them on for about 10 minutes after you’ve finished bathing or cooking.